ray-project/ray/doc/source/serve/advanced.rst

 Composing Multiple Models
 =========================
 In many cases, you need to use multiple models to perform a prediction.
-It could that you are connecting a preprocess model with a inference model; or using multiple models to perform stacking or ensembles.
-Ray Serve has built in support for composing models together.
+It could be that you are connecting a preprocessing model with an inference model or using multiple models to perform stacking or ensembles.
+Ray Serve has built in support for composing models together in this way.

-To define a higher-level composed model, you can define a Ray Serve backend and connect to an endpoint normally.
-With the following differences:
+To define a higher-level composed model, you can define a Ray Serve backend that will send requests to other endpoints containing the individual models and combine their results.

-- You can retrieve a "handle" to your physical models and call it with Python arguments via ``serve.get_handle("endpoint-name")``
-- You should make your backend implementation async python function with ``async def``.
+In order to make calls to the underlying models, you can retrieve a "handle" to their endpoints and call them with Python using ``serve.get_handle("endpoint")``.
+Additionally, in order to avoid blocking the composed model while waiting for requests, it should be made an async function using ``async def``.

 That's it.
 Let's take a look at an example: